jacoblee93/langchain-multimodal-hotdog-twilio/README.md

 ## Setup

-First, you'll need to claim a phone number with MMS capability from [Twilio](https://twilio.com).
-You'll need to get it approved, which can unfortunately be a lengthy process.
+First, you'll need a phone number with MMS capability from [Twilio](https://twilio.com).

 You'll need to set your OpenAI key in `.dev.vars` and in your Cloudflare console: